Phloemus/ABRomics-Graph/graph/README.md

 in the virutoso container and then load it back using the **load.sh** script.
 The script will make virutoso reload all the ttl files.

+## Executing SPARQL requests from the terminal

+The **exectute_query.sh** script allows to send SPARQL query to the abromics SPARQL endpoint.